Iron County MRA: John Hasselstrom House

 The John Hasselstrom House is a 1 1/2-story frame house located at 400 Crystal Avenue.
 It was built by John Hasselstrom, a local carpenter and woodcutter, for his own use in 1898.
 It also served as the home and office of Dr. Harry Larson in the 1930s, and was re-roofed and remodeled in the 1960s.
 It is an unusual vernacular interpretation of the Queen Anne style, having a prominent octagonal turret with a steep roof, and three shingled dormers, along with a large open wraparound porch.

 Frank C. Huse House

 The Frank C. Huse House is a 1 1/2-story late Victorian house located at 408 Fifth Street.
-It was presumably constructed for Frank C. Huse, the local agent for the Chicago and Northwestern Railroad and for the American Express Company.
+It was presumably constructed for Frank C. Huse, the local agent for the Chicago and North Western Railway and for the American Express Company.
 The house faintly resembles a small-town depot, and is clad with tongue-and-groove siding and pierced bargeboards on the gable ends.
 The house has a small bay window and front porch with turned posts.